spanou/baremetal-super-minimal/README.md

 The answer to these questions typically lay outside the normal flow of operation.
 Where you need to really know your tools.
 It takes time, effort, dedication and experience to build that knowledge from the ground up.

 For this project we are going to focus on the ARM Cortex M architecture.
-We will go from the very low ASM start up code setting up the MCU core to handing over control to C modules without any C Runtime support.
+We will go from the very low ASM start up code setting up the MCU core to handing over control to C modules.
+Eventually we will introduce the C runtime support and even port a Zephyr RTOS on this project.

 Going along we will touch upon all our tools and how to master their functionality.